PEXANE2/azure-docs.tr-tr/articles/api-management/api-management-advanced-policies.md

 ## <a name="set-request-method"></a><a name="SetRequestMethod"></a>İstek yöntemini ayarla

-`set-method` İlke, Istek için http istek yöntemini değiştirmenize izin verir.
+`set-method`İlke, istek IÇIN http istek yöntemini değiştirmenize izin verir.

 ### <a name="policy-statement"></a>İlke ekstresi